 Prior to the passage of AB 2339 in 2022, the City's methodology of allowing emergency shelters by right in the M zone, where no other residential uses are permitted, was consistent with state law.
 However, AB 2339 revised Government Code Section 65583 to require that the zone where emergency shelters are permitted by right also allows other residential uses so the City's by-right allowance of emergency shelter facilities in the M-1 zone is no longer sufficient to comply with state law.
+AB2339 also expanded the definition of emergency shelters to include other interim interventions, including navigation centers, bridge housing, and respite or recuperative care.
 Furthermore, Assembly Bill (AB) 139, passed in 2019, revised state housing element law by requiring that emergency shelters only be required to provide sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone.
-The Housing Element includes Program 12 to amend the Zoning Code to address the requirements of AB 2339 by allowing emergency shelters by-right in the R-3 zone in at least one zoning district where residential uses are allowed (e.g., R-3, C-3) and to adopt objective standards for emergency shelter development, including employee parking, consistent with state law (AB 139).
+The Housing Element includes Program 12 to amend the Zoning Code to address the requirements of AB 2339 by adopting the definition of emergency shelters, allowing emergency shelters by-right in the R-3 zone in at least one zoning district where residential uses are allowed (e.g., R 3, C 3) and to adopt objective standards for emergency shelter development, including employee parking, consistent with state law (AB 139).